 Kansas understands adverse childhood experiences from trauma have been linked to adult onset of chronic disease, mental illness, violence, and being a victim of violence.
 Family Preservation practitioners work for the well-being of children, families, and communities.
 In the West Region, TFI Family Services has chosen to focus specifically on providing in-home Trauma-Focused Cognitive Behavioral Therapy to address these needs.
-Statewide, Family Preservation Tier 1 and Tier 2 have averaged a 91% success rate (July 2020-March 2021) at maintaining children at home and preventing trauma caused by removal into foster care.
+Statewide, Family Preservation Tier 1 and Tier 2 have averaged a 90% success rate (July 2021-February 2022) at maintaining children at home and preventing trauma caused by removal into foster care.
+As of May 23, 2022, there have been a total of 1,431 referrals to the Family Preservation program.
+Tier 1 has received 501 referrals and Tier 2 has had a total of 930 referrals.